ShyftXero/byoctf_discord/README.md

 ---

 # BYOC Challenges
-## Common criticisms of the BYOC concept
+## Common criticisms of the BYOC concept and why it sucks
 - ***Creating an impossible challenge in an effort distract players.***
   - This is a possibility and always has been.
   - Part of developing your CTF skillset is to be able to recognize this and manage your time effectively.